SovereignCloudStack/standards/Standards/scs-xxxx-v1-sovereign-cloud-standards-yaml.md

 It strives for interoperable and sovereign cloud offerings which can be deployed and used by a wide range of organizations and individuals.

-With a growing number of documents and certification levels for Sovereign Cloud Stack, it is becoming increasingly difficult to keep track of all stable as well as all upcoming standards.
-This document describes the standard we use to technically describe certification levels and the mandatory standards therein.
+With a growing number of documents and certification levels for Sovereign Cloud Stack, it is becoming increasingly difficult to keep track of all stable, obsoleted as well as all upcoming standards.
+This decision record describes how we use technically describe certification levels and the mandatory standards therein.

 # Motivation

-This standard has three main objectives:
+This decision record has three main objectives:
 - to provide an overview of the mandatory standards for the different SCS certification levels
 - to make the lifecycle of certification levels traceable
 - to provide a machine-readable document for further processing (e.g. for a compliance tool suite or continuous integration).